 More than 10,000 taxi, private-hire drivers test negative for COVID-19, shows 'low prevalence' in community: MOH

-SINGAPORE: More than 10,000 taxi and private-hire drivers who underwent voluntary COVID-19 tests did not have the disease, the Ministry of Health (MOH) said on Wednesday (Sep 23).
+SINGAPORE: More than 10,000 taxi and private-hire drivers who have taken voluntary COVID-19 tests have tested negative for disease, indicating “very low prevalence rates” in the community, said the Ministry of Health (MOH) on Wednesday (Sep 23).

-The results of the tests indicate “very low prevalence rates” of COVID-19 in the community, the ministry said.

-The voluntary tests took place between Sep 8 and 22, and were conducted by MOH and the Health Promotion Board at temporary swab sites such as taxi depots and regional screening centres.
+Voluntary testing for taxi and private-hire drivers were conducted between Sep 8 and 22 at temporary swab sites such as taxi depots and regional screening centres.

 READ: Low community prevalence of COVID-19, 0.03% of people with acute respiratory infection test positive: Gan Kim Yong

-READ: COVID-19 testing to be offered to more community groups like taxi drivers, food delivery workers and hawkers
+Speaking to reporters at a multi-ministry task force press conference on Wednesday, Health Minister Gan Kim Yong said that authorities will also consider extending COVID-19 testing to other groups such as university students in hostels.

+Details on the roll-out of COVID-19 testing for stallholders and food delivery personnel will be announced when ready, MOH said.

-"The results of the community testing operations indicate ... that our safe management measures are helping keep our community safe as we gradually resume our daily activities," the ministry added.
+"The results of the community testing operations indicate ... that our safe management measures are helping keep our community safe as we gradually resume our daily activities," said MOH in the press release.

-The tests are part of Singapore health authorities' efforts to expand the country's COVID-19 testing regime.

 READ: COVID-19: More people allowed to return to workplace, subject to conditions like capacity limits